Are you looking for tips on how to sell personal training packages?

 You need to guarantee them that you can fit them in during their free time!

 By this time you should have cleared up any objections that they have.
 You need to be enthusiastic and reassuring that this is the best choice that they can make (because it is!).

 The truth is that this expenditure will be life-changing in so many ways!

-I hope that you all learned something about how to sell personal training!
-One thing that is essential that you do it is to ask for the sale after your free training session.
+For emphasis, one thing that is essential that you MUST do is to ask for the sale immediately after your free training session.